PIS-22L/DeploymentServerConfig/README.md

-# Deployment server automation and configuration files
+# Production server automation and configuration files

-In order to deploy application follow instuctions in both `backend` and `frontend` repositories
+In order to deploy production application follow instuctions in both `backend` and `frontend` directories